Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ## PIM product variants

 This data type is for internal use only.
 It is strongly advised not to use this data type without the required knowledge.
-In the *PIM Basic Set*, the *Product variants* attribute has the data type *PIM product variants*.
+In the *PIM Basic Set*, the *Product variants* attribute has the *PIM product variants* data type.

 The *PIM* plugin owns this data type.